 Winter is a time when people bunker up, but germs run wild.
 In early childhood education and care services (ECE), illness can spread particularly quickly, with children playing in close contact, sharing toys and equipment, and forgetting their cough and sneeze etiquette.

-To help you do this, here are some key ways to boost your child’s immune system as the days shorten, temperatures drop and germs get their chutzpah.
+To help you do this, here are some key ways to boost your child’s immune system as the days shorten, temperatures drop and germs get their 30 seconds of fame!

 Ensure your child eats a variety of healthy foods